How Long Do CSA Points Stay on Your Record?

 What Are CSA Points in Trucking?

-CSA Scores (points) in trucking are a system developed by the Federal Motor Carrier Safety Administration (FMCSA) to measure and track commercial vehicle safety.
+CSA Scores (points) in trucking is a system developed by the Federal Motor Carrier Safety Administration (FMCSA) to measure and track commercial vehicle safety.
 The CSA Score measures the on-road performance of commercial drivers and carriers, giving shippers and brokers valuable insight into which companies to trust with their freight.
 Read here about Starting a Trucking Company Correctly.

 The CSA Score is made up of 7 categories: